-Following oral administration, sumatriptan is rapidly absorbed, 70% of maximum concentration occurring at 45 min.
-After a 100 mg dose, the maximum plasma concentration is 54 ng/ml.
-Mean absolute oral bioavailability is 14% partly due to pre-systemic metabolism and partly due to incomplete absorption.
+Following oral administration, sumatriptan is rapidly absorbed, 70% of maximum concentration occurring at 45 minutes.
+After 100 mg dose, the maximum plasma concentration is 54 ng/ml.
+Mean absolute oral bioavailability is 14% partly due to presystemic metabolism and partly due to incomplete absorption.
 The elimination phase half-life is approximately 2 hours, although there is an indication of a longer terminal phase.
-Plasma protein binding is low (14 to 21%), mean volume of distribution is 170 litres.
-Mean total plasma clearance is approximately 1,160 ml/min and the mean renal plasma clearance is approximately 260 ml/min.
+Plasma protein binding is low (14-21%), mean volume of distribution is 170 litres.
+Mean total plasma clearance is approximately 1160 ml/min and the mean renal plasma clearance is approximately 260 ml/min.
 Non-renal clearance accounts for about 80% of the total clearance.
 Sumatriptan is eliminated primarily by oxidative metabolism mediated by monoamine oxidase A.